instana/go-sensor/docs/disabling_spans.md

-# Disabling Log Spans
+# Disabling Spans

-The Instana Go Tracer allows you to disable log spans to reduce the amount of data being collected and processed.
+The Instana Go Tracer allows you to disable spans to reduce the amount of data being collected and processed.
 This can be useful in high-volume environments or when you want to focus on specific types of traces.

 ## Supported Span Categories